 - Cumberland Plain Land Snail (Meridolum corneovirens) (Endangered, NSW)

 - A large population of Grevillea juniperina subsp. juniperina (Vulnerable, NSW)

 - A large population of Marsdenia viridiflora var. viridiflora (Endangered population NSW)

 - A single individual of Pultenaea parviflora (Endangered, NSW; Vulnerable Federal)

 The site is located within the Richmond Woodlands Key Biodiversity Area (KBA) which protects the critically endangered Regent Honeyeater and Swift Parrot.

 The 4.5 hectare property ‘Wombat‘ was donated by a corporate donor in early 2018 and forms a key link between Blue Mountains National Park and Mulgoa Nature Reserve.
-These east-west links are critical to the annual migration of Scarlet, Flame Robin and Rose Robins, which migrate from the Blue Mountains to the fertile Cumberland Plain each winter.
+These east-west links are critical to the annual migration of Scarlet, Flame and Rose Robins, which migrate from the Blue Mountains to the fertile Cumberland Plain each winter.

 The site includes endangered Shale Sandstone Transition Forest, the endangered Dural Land Snail (Pommerhelix duralensis) the largest known population of the regionally rare wattle Acacia prominens, and a recent find of the uncommon vine Marsdenia Rostrata.